Reactions to the 2005 London bombings: Media response

 The first indication of the attacks came at 9:15 a.m., when Sky News, during its Sunrise breakfast show, flashed a report of an explosion at Liverpool Street Station in the City of London.
 The main UK TV networks (BBC One and ITV) dropped programming and carried news solidly within 30 minutes of the first reports.
 Initially, the BBC's response was slow.
 At 9:20 a.m., a graphic appeared on BBC News 24 reporting an explosion in the City of London, only for it to be removed and go unmentioned by the channel's presenters for a further five minutes.
-Around this time, BBC One broke into programming with a short news report, and then returned to regular programming, only to have to return to the news studio several minutes later when the gravity of the incident became clearer.
+Around this time, BBC One made a short news report before Homes Under the Hammer, only to interrupt the programme several minutes later when the gravity of the incident became clearer.
 The major television channels' coverage continued throughout the day with simulcasts of the channels' respective rolling news services BBC News 24 and the ITV News Channel.
 The length of this media coverage in the UK was unprecedented: for example it was the single longest broadcast in ITN's history.
-There was total blanket coverage on all UK rolling news channels for several days.
+There was total blanket coverage on all British rolling news channels for several days.

 Radio stations toned down their programming with extended news and information throughout the day.
 BBC Radio 4 took rolling news programming from BBC Radio 5 Live during the morning.
 GCap Media's London music radio stations – Capital Radio, Capital Gold, Choice FM and Xfm – simulcast rolling news coverage from the time the first reports came in.
 This coverage, aimed at Londoners struggling to get home or to work in the aftermath of the attacks, was much acclaimed within the industry and won the coveted Sony Gold Award.